Wesley Tongson: Career

 Upon his return to Hong Kong in 1981, Wesley continued his studies with Huang Zhongfang, a collector and painter of Chinese art.
 In addition, he took a three-month painting course taught by prominent contemporary Chinese artist Liu Guosong and experimented with a wide variety of non-brush techniques, such as ink rubbing and marbling for texturing.

 From the 1980s to 1990s, Tongson continued to explore splash ink painting techniques and began to draw on his Western and Eastern influences to create original contemporary works such as Red Plums Over The Earth (1993).
 Among Western painters, Tongson admired Pablo Picasso for his cubism movement, which he saw as bringing volume into painting.
 During the latter half of the 1980s, Tongson's early works were shown in several solo exhibitions and in the 1988 group show "Modern Chinese Paintings by Five Artists" at Hong Kong City Hall.

 Tongson considered landscape painting to be the most difficult and highest accomplishment of Chinese art.
 He continued to devote his energies to master this form throughout his life.
 His transcendent mountainscapes symbolize his commitment to his Zen-based spiritual journey.
 Over the course of his life, Tongson explored Christianity, Buddhism and Taoism.
 These subject matters often appear in his calligraphy and paintings, as in Untitled (Buddhist Theme).

 Tongson's work was shown at solo exhibitions in Hong Kong, the United Kingdom and the United States throughout the 1990s, including "Mountains of Heaven - Modern Chinese Painting by Tong Ka Wai" in 1993 and “The Vibrant Land” in 1994.
 He also participated in group shows "New Trends – Art Hong Kong" in 1994 and "Art Asia" in 1995.

 Later years and death

 Beginning in 2001, Tongson started to experiment with finger painting.
 By 2009, he had virtually ceased using brushes.
 He adopted “Mountain Taoist” (Chinese: 山斗道人; pinyin: Shandou Daoren) as his sobriquet, which he used to sign his finger paintings, such as Plum 5 (2011) and Spiritual Mountains 7 (2012).

 Tongson's large scale finger paintings from this period are regarded by Catherine Maudsley, Hong Kong-based art historian and curator, as notable for their sustained energy and cohesiveness.
 Wu Song, Director of Wu Song Chinese Ink Studio at Sichuan Fine Arts Institute, observes that by painting with an extension of the body, fingers and fingernails, rather than tools, Tongson was transforming finger painting techniques into spiritual symbols and going beyond the boundaries of Chinese finger painting.

-Wesley Tongson passed away on 16 July 2012.
+Wesley Tongson died on 16 July 2012.